wait-what/waitwhat.sh/content/links.md

 - [files.waitwhat.sh](https://files.waitwhat.sh/) is a collection of random files

+- [plausible.waitwhat.sh/waitwhat.sh](https://plausible.waitwhat.sh/waitwhat.sh) is a public analytics page for this site

 - [killing-waitwhat.is-super.fun](https://killing-waitwhat.is-super.fun/) is an instance of a [Powoffie](/projects/powoffie/) relay to my system

 ## related